-Searching for the Sound – Piano Tone & Touch
+Searching for the Sound – Customized Vintage Piano Tone & Touch for Steinway Pianos

 I work with musicians in my profession as a piano rebuilder, tuner and voicer.
 I have been rebuilding pianos for over ten years, steadily increasing my skills and practice.
 My specialty is action and belly work on vintage grands & uprights from the 1880s to the 1950s, but I also restore Viennese actions, square grands, and fortepianos.
 It is my goal to ply my trade beyond the shores of Martha’s Vineyard, and be of service to all pianists and piano owners.

-I learned my craft by working for several years at Steinway & Sons, where I was employed as a concert technician and action rebuilder.
+I learned my craft by working for several years at Steinway & Sons in New York City, where I was employed as a concert technician and action rebuilder.
 Before working at Steinway, I graduated from the two-year program at the North Bennet Street School with a Diploma in Advanced Piano Technology.
-I’m also a Registered Piano Technician in the Piano Technicians Guild, and a Stanwood Precision Touch Design Licensed Installer.
+I now teach piano voicing & regulation at regional conferences.
+I’ve been a Registered Piano Technician in the Piano Technicians Guild for ten years, and I am a Stanwood Precision Touch Design Licensed Installer.

 Life on the Island